omigroup/gltf-extensions/extensions/2.0/OMI_spawn_point/README.md

 Written against the glTF 2.0 spec.

-## Introduction
+## Overview

-The OMI_spawn_point extension allows you to specify a spawn point in a glTF scene, which defines the initial position and orientation of a visitor in the scene.
+The OMI_spawn_point extension allows you to specify a spawn point in a glTF scene, which is a place where spawnable objects can be created, such as characters.
+This extension can be used on game maps to mark a room or any other location as a spawn point by placing an OMI_spawn_point glTF node at the desired location.
 This can be useful for VR or AR experiences, where the viewer's starting position and orientation can have a significant impact on the overall experience.

-### Example / Usage
+### Example

 To use the "OMI_spawn_point" extension, you must first specify it in the extensionsUsed property of your glTF file.